-- Respecting oneself - 2.
-Respecting the property and rights of others, including their right to a safe, uninterrupted, and harassment-free learning environment.
-This includes e-mail, social media and other forms of cyber harassment. - 3.
+- 1. Respecting oneself - 2.
+Respecting the property and rights of others, including their right to a safe, uninterrupted and harassment-free learning environment.
+This includes e-mail, social media and other forms of cyber harassment - 3.
 Engaging in responsible behaviour in all learning and school activities - 4.
-Cooperating with the school community adults - 5.
-Respecting the school facility and the surrounding property - 6.
+Cooperating with the school community adults - Respecting the school facility and the surrounding property - 6.
 Dressing appropriately for the school learning environment - 7.
 Being on time and in regular attendance for all classes - 8.
 Being prepared for class - 9.
 Completing all assignments - 10.
 Using good manners and good common sense - 11.
-Helping to ensure the school environment is a safe, orderly and caring place for all to learn. - 12.
-Refraining from using or possessing tobacco, vape products, alcohol or other drugs at school, anytime during the school day, and at school functions. - 13.
+Helping to ensure the school environment is a safe, orderly and caring place for all to learn - 12.
+Refraining from using or possessing alcohol or other illegal drugs at school, anytime during the school day, and at school functions - 13.
 Informing a "tellable" adult, in a timely manner (in advance if possible), of incidents of bullying, harassment or intimidation or of an unsafe individual or behaviour - 14.
-Modeling respectful and responsible behaviour at school, in the community and while acting as school ambassadors in a manner that brings credit to the school. - 15.
+Modeling respectful and responsible behaviour at school, in the community and while acting as school ambassadors in a manner that brings credit to the school - 15.
 Promoting purposeful student learning and academic honesty - 16.
-Using all electronic devices and computer programs / websites (including such things as cell phones, Facebook, YouTube, Twitter, Instagram, Snapchat, etc.) in an appropriate manner that does not interfere with the learning of others or negatively impact on the wellbeing of others in the Best Community
+Using all electronic devices and computer programs / websites (including such things as cell phones, Facebook, YouTube, Twitter, etc.) in an appropriate manner that does not interfere with the learning of others or negatively impact on the wellbeing of others in the Best Community

-The following is a list of behaviours that will result in discipline:
+The following is a list of behaviours that will result in discipline; however, the list of unacceptable behaviours is not restricted to the examples provided.